 Under Colorado’s expressed consent law, any person who drives a motor vehicle on the streets and highways of the state is deemed to have given consent to a breath, blood, saliva, and/or urine test.

-In Maine, drivers and passengers are generally prohibited from consuming and possessing open containers of alcohol in motor vehicles.
-Read about the law's specifics and the penalties for a violation.
+Subject to some exceptions, Arkansas prohibits possessing open containers of alcohol in a motor vehicle.
+Read about how an open container violation is defined and the penalties for a violation.